helmertz/achtung-die-klonen/README.md

 # Achtung, die Klonen

-## Our version of the classical game Achtung, die Kurve
+## Our version of the 1995 classic Achtung, die Kurve

+### The game
+Each player has its own snake that it controls by turning left or right using the two assigned keyboard buttons.
+The player should control it so it doesn't collide with other snakes, or itself.
+When a player's snake dies, the remaining players get a point.
+The round is over when only one player remains.
+The entire game is over when a player reaches a certain score.

-### Instructions
+### How to start
-Before opening project:

-1. Download LWJGL from <http://www.lwjgl.org/download.php> (select the lwjgl-(version).zip)
+1. Enter the "Distribution" folder
-2. Extract jar files to "lib"
-3. Extract native files for platform (.dll, .so,...) to "native"
+2. Execute the start script for your platform

+### How to play

+1. Select players at menu
+2. Choose keys for each player by clicking the button and pressing a key
+3. Press new game
-4. Download PNGDecoder.jar by following the link at the top of <http://www.lwjgl.org/wiki/index.php?title=Loading_PNG_images_with_TWL's_PNGDecoder>
+4. Control the snakes by the selected keys
-5. Put PNGDecoder.jar in "lib"
-6. Download the following files from <https://bitbucket.org/kevglass/slick/src/96a4b840204c/trunk/Slick/lib?at=development> and put in "lib"
- - slick-util.jar
- - jogg-0.0.7.jar
- - jorbis-0.0.15.jar
-7. Download the following files from <http://sourceforge.net/projects/nifty-gui/files/nifty-gui/1.3.2/> and put in "lib":
- - nifty-1.3.2.jar
- - nifty-lwjgl-renderer-1.3.2.jar
- - nifty-style-black-1.3.2.jar
- - nifty-default-controls-1.3.2.jar
-8. Download eventbus-1.4.jar from <http://repo1.maven.org/maven2/org/bushe/eventbus/1.4/> and put in "lib"
-9. Download xpp3-1.1.4c.jar from <http://mvnrepository.com/artifact/xpp3/xpp3/1.1.4c> and put in "lib"
-10. Import into Eclipse

-## Credits
+### Credits
-Music: Borderline (Fantastic Vamps : 8-Bit Mix) <http://ccmixter.org/files/vamps/8749>
+- Borderline, (Fantastic Vamps : 8-Bit Mix) <http://ccmixter.org/files/vamps/8749>
+- ParagonX9, SM64 - The Alternate Route <http://www.newgrounds.com/audio/listen/11245>